- Peer Support Matches

 Preregister: firstname.lastname@example.org with faciitator Edyle O'Brien, LCSW or call 631-324-8943

 NEW YORK: Garden City

-Women with Metastatic Breast Cancer support group meets weekly for eight weeks from noon to 1:30 p.m. on Thursdays.
-Next session begins July 7, 2011.
+Women with Metastatic Breast Cancer support group meets TWICE A MONTH ON THE SECOND AND FOURTH MONDAYS FROM 1:30 - 3:00.
 Offered by the Adelphi NY Statewide Breast Cancer program, the group meets at Adelphi University School of Social Work in Garden City.
 There is no cost; however preregistration is required.